dplamenov/Quanterall/contracts/README.md

 # Contracts

-In this directory are located out smart contracts - essential part of NipFI.
+In this directory are located our smart contracts - essential part of NipFI.
 Smart contracts is heart of any dAPP.